-Intuit, the Intuit logo, QuickBooks, Quicken, QuickBase, TurboTax, EasyStep, and QuickZoom, among others, are registered trademarks and/or registered service marks of Intuit Inc. in the United States and other countries.
+Intuit, the Intuit logo, QuickBooks, Intuit Online Payroll, Quicken, QuickBase, TurboTax, EasyStep, and QuickZoom, among others, are registered trademarks and/or registered service marks of Intuit Inc. in the United States and other countries.
 Mac, the Mac logo, and the "Built for Mac OS X" logo are registered trademarks of Apple Computer, Inc., used under license.
-PayCycle is a registered service mark of PayCycle, Inc. Adtrix is a registered trademark of Aatrix Software, Inc. Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated in the United States and/or other countries.
+Aatrix is a registered trademark of Aatrix Software, Inc. Adobe and Acrobat are registered trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 American Express is a registered trademark of the American Express Company.
 LightSpeed is a registered trademark of Xsilva Systems, Inc. Other parties' marks are the property of their respective owners and should be treated as such.
-This program uses the following open source components under their respective licenses: Blast.c, Boost, Excelsiorl and SQLite.
+This program uses the following open source components under their respective licenses: Blast.c, Boost, Excelsior! and SQLite.
 Portions of these components are the copyrighted material of their respective authors.

-QBM UG 2014 (1310-4)
+QBM UG 2015 (1510-1)

-CHAPTER 1 Welcome to QuickBool 70 CHAPTER 2 Lists 31 KS How to use lists 32 for Mac 2014 1 0 Classes list 33 Running QuickBooks 2 Employees list 34 System requirements .
-2 Other names list 35 Integration / compatibility requirement Customer and Vendor Profile lists 35 2 Terms for payment 36 Installing and Upgrading QuickBook Payment methods 37 Converting your file from QuickBook Other things you can do with lists 38 for Windows 3 Merging list entries 38 What's New in 2014?
-4 Exporting names for mail merge 38 New to QuickBooks?
-5 Inactive list entries 39 Creating company file 5 41 Next steps 6 Deleting an item from a list Set Up and Go 8 Adding what's important to you with Importing customers, vendors, and Custom Fields 41 41 employees 12 Adding custom fields Before you start 12 Tips and tricks: Quick Add and Setu ە4 p To import your contacts: 12 CHAPTER 3 Accounts 44 Troubleshooting 13 Types of accounts 44 Entering historical transactions 13 Balance sheet accounts 44 Why enter my historical transactions?
-14 Income and expense accounts 45 Do I wait to enter current transactions 3 Your Chart of Accounts 46 until I get the historical data in?
-14 Adding or editing accounts 47 Order matters 14 Adding subaccounts 49 Entering vendor transactions 15 Deleting an account 51 Entering customer transactions 17 Numbering your accounts 52 Entering bank and credit card 10 Combining two accounts 52 transactions 19 - 53 Switching from Windows? .
-22 Working with registers 53 QuickBooks Windows vs. Mac: Wha Opening a register the difference?
-22 Editing a transaction in a register 54 Converting your file from Windows 23 Entering split transactions 54 What is and isn't converted when you Changing an opening balance 55 switch to QuickBooks for Mac 23 Changing an account's color 56 Exchanging your file with your accounta Moving a transaction to a different 25 account 56 Using QuickBooks in multiuser mode 26 Using a general journal 57 Setting up multiuser 27 CHAPTER 4 Items 59 Step One: Buy and install additional u Types of items 60 seats 27 Adding or editing items 60 Step Two: Install QuickBooks Server 27 Step Three: Create user accounts 27 Creating service, non-inventory part Step Four: Start multiuser mode 28 other charge items 61 QuickBooks server 28 Creating items for inventory 62 Where to store your file 29 Creating subtotal items 64 Other things to know about multiuse Creating group items 65 mode 29 Creating discount items 66
+CHAPTER 1 Welcome to QuickBook ko CHAPTER 2 Lists 32 KS How to use lists 32 for Mac 2015 1 0 Classes list 34 Running QuickBooks 2 Employees list 35 System requirements 2 Other names list 36 Integration / compatibility requirement Customer and Vendor Profile lists 36 2 Terms for payment 37 Installing and Upgrading QuickBook Payment methods 38 Converting your file from QuickBool Other things you can do with lists 39 for Windows 3 Merging list entries 39 What's New in 2015?
+4 Exporting names for mail merge 39 New to QuickBooks?
+6 Inactive list entries 40 Creating company file 6 Deleting an item from a list 41 Next steps 7 Adding what's important to you with Set Up and Go 9 Custom Fields 41 Importing customers, vendors, and Adding custom fields 41 employees 13 Tips and tricks: Quick Add and Set Before you start 13 rips and tricks.
+Quick Add and Sett ıp 43 To import your contacts 13 CHAPTER 3 Accounts 44 Troubleshooting 14 Types of accounts 44 Entering historical transactions 14 Balance sheet accounts 44 Why enter my historical transactions?
+Income and expense accounts 45 Do I wait to enter current transactions Your Chart of Accounts 46 until I get the historical data in?
+15 Adding or editing accounts 47 Order matters 15 10 Adding subaccounts 49 Entering vendor transactions 16 18 Deleting an account 51 Entering customer transactions Entering bank and credit card 10 Numbering your accounts 52 transactions 20 Combining two accounts 52 Switching from Windows?
+23 Working with registers 53 QuickBooks Windows vs. Mac: Wha Opening a register 54 the difference?
+23 Editing a transaction in a register 54 Converting your file from Windows 24 Entering split transactions 55 What is and isn't converted when you Changing an opening balance 56 switch to QuickBooks for Mac 24 Changing an account's color 56 Exchanging your file with your accounts Moving a transaction to a different 00 Exertainging your me with your accounts 26 account 57 Using QuickBooks in multiuser mode 27 Using a general journal 57 Setting up multiuser 28 Osing a general journal 31 Step One: Buy and install additional u CHAPTER 4 Items 61 seats 28 Types of items 62 Step Two: Install QuickBooks Server 28 Adding or editing items 62 Step Three: Create user accounts 29 Creating service, non-inventory par t, or Step Four: Start multiuser mode 29 other charge items 63 QuickBooks server 29 Creating items for inventory 64 Where to store your file 30 Creating subtotal items 66 Other things to know about multiuse er Creating group items 67 mode 30 Creating discount items 68